jasongrimes/fretboardfoundation/_chapters/030-scales/075-diatonic-modes.md

 ## Reference modes

-A simple way look at modes is to first determine if they are major or minor (having a 3&#x302; or b3&#x302;)
-and then compare them to the "reference mode" for that key.
+A simple way look at modes is to first determine if they are major or minor (having a 3&#x302; or b3&#x302;) and then compare them to a "reference mode" for that key.

-Ionian is the major scale.
+Ionian is the major scale,
-Therefore it's the major mode reference, against which all other major modes can be compared.
+so it's the major mode reference, against which all other major modes can be compared.

 Aeolian is the natural minor scale.